macinj1/nemo-4.2.0_Puhti/README.md

 sh build_nemo42_xiostrunk_v2.sh
 ```

+To reduce future work, the previous _sh_ file contains a series of variable that you can modify and not care about the file creation during compilation.
+YOU JUST NEED to take care of the compiler and path where you want you source code be located.
-To compile NEMO 4.0 with Xios 2.5, you need to change the names in the previous sh file.
+To compile NEMO 4.0 with Xios 2.5, you need to change the sources in the previous sh file.
 Do the same for any other version.
 The process includes the compilation of the reference case **ORCA2_ICE_PISCES** using the command

 ```sh